-This will help you measure the effectiveness of the e-mail campaign once it’s wrapped up.
+This will help you measure the effectiveness of the email campaign once it’s wrapped up.

 Creating a Recipient List

 It’s a misconception that you can use any recipient list to reach the goal.
 E-retailers who buy third-party email databases usually fail to obtain the desired result.
-Sending email blast to people who are not their target audience, e-stores usually get blacklisted and damage their sending reputation.
+Sending an email blast to people who are not their target audience, e-stores usually get blacklisted and damage their sending reputation.
 That’s why marketers should use emails from people who want and expect their emails.

 Targeting Right Recipients

 Segmenting the recipient list will help you target clients with the surgical precision.
-To put it simply, this tactic helps you reach right people with the right content.
+To put it simply, this tactic helps you reach the right people with the right content.

 Here are some examples of how you can segment the email list: